OpenEvalProject/evals/manuscripts/elife-92916/v1/manuscript.md

 As an orthogonal approach to detecting a role for eIF2A in regulating the translation of negative-acting uORFs, we reasoned that decreased translation of inhibitory uORFs in eIF2AΔ cells would increase the translation of downstream CDSs, leading to a decrease in the ratio of RPFs in uORFs relative to RPFs in the CDSs, which we termed relative ribosome occupancy (RRO).
 To examine this possibility, we employed DESeq2 to identify statistically significant changes in RRO values for the same groups of mRNAs analyzed above in Figure 6A and B containing annotated or conserved uORFs with either AUG- or NCC-start sites, and which also showed evidence of translation in both WT and eIF2AΔ cells.
 We found that no mRNAs exhibited significant changes in RRO in the eIF2AΔ mutant versus WT in the absence or presence SM, even at a relatively non-stringent FDR of 0.5 (Figure 6—figure supplement 1A–D).
 Furthermore, the groups of mRNAs with annotated or conserved AUG- or NCC-initiated uORFs showed little or no difference in median RRO in the eIF2AΔ mutant versus WT cells in the absence or presence of SM (Figure 6—figure supplement 1E–H, yellow versus blue data).
 At least for the annotated uORFs, the median RRO values are generally higher for mRNAs containing AUG-initiated versus NCC-initiated uORFs in the presence or absence of SM (Figure 6—figure supplement 1E and G, blue data), as would be expected from more efficient initiation at AUG versus NCC start codons.
 Thus, our results provide no compelling evidence that eIF2A frequently enhances initiation at negative-acting uORFs initiated by either AUG or NCC start codons in either starved or non-starved cells.

-## eIF2A does not affect decoding rates at particular codon combinations during translation elongation
+### eIF2A does not affect decoding rates at particular codon combinations during translation elongation

 Translation elongation factor eIF5A acts broadly to stimulate the rates of decoding and termination, but is particularly important for certain combinations of codons, which include stretches of proline codons and various three-codon combinations of Proline (Pro), aspartic acid (Asp), and glyine (Gly) codons (Saini et al., 2009; Gutierrez et al., 2013; Schuller et al., 2017).
 Slower decoding rates for these codon combinations were detected by ribosome profiling of yeast cells depleted of eIF5A by computing pause scores for all ~8000 three-amino acid motifs (Schuller et al., 2017).
 The pause score for each motif is calculated from its 80S occupancy relative to the surrounding stretch of CDS and averaged across the translatome.
 Analyzing our profiling data revealed no significant increase in pause scores for any tripeptide motif in the eIF2AΔ mutant versus WT cells (Figure 7A).
 As a positive control for the analysis, we examined our data on WT cells treated or untreated with SM, observing a marked increase in pause scores for all tripeptide motifs with valine (Val) in the third position, placing the corresponding Val codons in the A-site of the decoding ribosomes (Figure 7B).
 Increased pausing at these motifs is expected from reduced levels of charged valyl-tRNA on inhibition of valine biosynthesis by SM and attendant slower decoding of all Val codons.
 It is unclear why increased pausing is not found at codons for isoleucine as SM inhibits an enzyme common to the Ile and Val biosynthetic pathways (Jia et al., 2000); however, we note that flux through these pathways is differentially regulated and that the Val and leucine pathways compete for a common precursor (Jones and Fink, 1982).
 Taken together, our findings indicate that eIF2A plays no major role in stimulating translation elongation through particular tripeptide motifs.

 ![Figure 7.](https://cdn.elifesciences.org/articles/92916/elife-92916-fig7-v1.jpg)

 **Figure 7.:** (A) Scatterplot of average pause scores for 8006 tripeptide motifs, comparing the two biological replicates of ribosome profiling data for eIF2A∆ versus wild-type (WT) cells.
 Each dot on the plot represents a tripeptide motif.
 Pause scores were computed using a shift value of 18 nt from the 3′-end of the footprint, positioning the first codon of the tripeptide motif in the E site.
 (B) Scatterplot of average pause scores for 6267 tripeptide motifs, comparing the two biological replicates of sulfometuron methyl (SM)-treated versus untreated WT cells.
 All 351 detected motifs with valine codons in the A site are highlighted in red.
-Pause scores were computed as in (A).Figure 7—source data 1.eIF2AΔ cell, wild-type (WT) cells, and SM-treated WT cells.
+Pause scores were computed as in (A).

-## Exploring a possible role for eIF2A in purine biosynthesis
+### Exploring a possible role for eIF2A in purine biosynthesis

 As noted above, a synthetic growth phenotype was observed on combining the eIF2AΔ mutation with either a temperature-sensitive mutation affecting eIF4E (Komar et al., 2005) or deletion of the FUN12 gene encoding eIF5B (Zoll et al., 2002), suggesting functional interactions between eIF2A and these initiation factors.
 Other genetic interactions involving the eIF2AΔ mutation were uncovered in a global analysis of synthetic phenotypes produced by phenotyping double mutants that combine deletions or point mutations in ~90% of all yeast genes (Costanzo et al., 2016; van Leeuwen et al., 2016), compiled at https://thecellmap.org/costanzo2016/.
 The profile of genetic interactions observed for the eIF2AΔ mutation was found to significantly resemble that of an ade1Δ mutation, including synthetic growth defects in eIF2AΔ double mutants containing deletions of genes HPT1 and FCY2, whose products function in purine base and cytosine uptake (Fcy2) or in synthesizing purine nucleotides from purine bases via the salvage pathway (Hpt1) (Ljungdahl and Daignan-Fornier, 2012).
 These findings suggested that eIF2A might function as a positive regulator of de novo purine biosynthesis, such that the eIF2AΔ mutation would mimic adeΔ mutations in reducing growth in combination with the hpt1Δ and fcy2Δ mutations as a result of simultaneously impairing both the de novo and salvage pathways for adenine biosynthesis (Ljungdahl and Daignan-Fornier, 2012).
 To test this possibility, we generated the fcy2ΔeIF2AΔ double mutant and tested it for growth on synthetic minimal (SD) or synthetic complete (SC) medium supplemented with varying concentrations of adenine.
 Contrary to expectations, we failed to detect any reduction in growth in the double mutant versus either single mutant or the WT strain in the presence or absence of adenine supplements (Figure 6—figure supplement 2A and B).
 We also interrogated our ribosome profiling data to examine the effects of the eIF2AΔ mutation on expression of the 17 yeast genes encoding proteins involved in de novo synthesis of inosine, adenine, or guanine nucleotides (Ljungdahl and Daignan-Fornier, 2012).
 The eIF2AΔ mutation conferred no significant reductions in the RPFs, mRNA levels, or TEs of any of 17 genes in non-starvation conditions.
 Moreover, assaying lacZ reporters for two such genes, IMD2 and IMD3, in cells cultured under the conditions of our ribosome profiling experiments revealed no significant reductions in expression conferred by elimination of eIF2A (Figure 6—figure supplement 2C).
 Our findings do not support the possibility that eIF2A promotes expression of the biosynthetic genes for de novo purine biosynthesis.